byexamples/byexample/docs/recipes/python-doctest.md

 of the outputs but they capture them and when a diff is calculated they are used to reduce the differences.

-This is the same run but with `byexample` with the compatibility mode
+This is the same test run but with `byexample` with the compatibility mode
 enabled:

 ```shell